4-ingredient mini breads made from cooked brown rice and chickpea flour. They are naturally vegan and gluten-free, plus, only 45 calories each.

 So let’s forget about making all bread conform to rigid, loafish rules, and, instead, embrace all shapes, sizes and varieties of bread.
 I’m especially keen on promoting ones that are quick-to-prepare, versatile, and have a minimal number of nutrent-rich ingredients.

-My four-ingredient flatbread bites are a great place to begin.
+My 4 ingredient, brown rice and chickpea flour mini breads are a great place to begin.
 They are made with ease by blending cooled, cooked brown rice, chickpea flour, olive oil and baking powder.

 You are going to love them.

-Let’s have our bread, and eat it too.
+Let’s have our bread, and eat it too!Print

 - 1 cup cooked, cooled brown rice (any variety)